 - Repeat for 4 sets of 8-12 reps each.

 5. Close-grip Pushup

-The bench press is not all about muscles in your chest, your triceps play a critical role as well.
+The bench press is not all about muscles in your chest; your triceps also play a critical role.
 They allow you to lock out at the elbows, which drives the motion.
 So if you want to train your triceps to increase their power and target your deltoids and pecs all in one go, close-grip pushups will work in a pinch.

 Here’s how you can do that:

 - Start with a plank position, with your hands narrower than shoulder-width apart.
 Your wrist should be underneath your shoulders, with the fingers pointing forward and your elbow facing behind.

 - Keep your core tight and engaged.